aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 The output to this behavior is the [conversion](./ddb-item-conversion.md) of the decrypted Structured Data determined above into the [output DynamoDB Item](#encrypted-dynamodb-item).

+The output MUST also include a [Parsed Header](#parsed-header) that contains data that was serialized into the header included in the output DynamoDb Item.

 ### Signature Scope